GSA/ckanext-dcat_usmetadata/README.md

 We recommend using [cosmos](https://reactcosmos.org/) for development.

+Run CKAN locally (`make up`) and get the Admin user's API Key.
+Add a test org for development purposes and get the id.
+Add these values to indicated place in `/metadata-app/src/index.js`.

 Run `make app-cosmos` to start the cosmos server, which will watch the `metadata-app/src` directory for changes.

 ### Ways to Contribute